openstack/charm-deployment-guide/deploy-guide/source/upgrade-stein-to-train.rst

 As of Train, support for Neutron LBaaS has been retired.
 The load-balancing services are now provided by Octavia LBaaS.
-There is no automatic migration path, please review the :doc:`app-octavia` page for more information.
+There is no automatic migration path, please review the :doc:`cg:admin/networking/load-balancing` page in the Charm Guide for more information.

 Designate encoding issue
 ------------------------